 - During or right after nursing Baby.

-After practicing EC for a while, you may become aware of times during the day that your individual baby tends to eliminate, such as pooing first thing in the morning, peeing right after a feeding, or peeing frequently in the morning and then less often throughout the day.
+When practicing EC, you may become aware of times during the day that your individual baby tends to eliminate, such as pooing first thing in the morning, peeing right after a feeding, or peeing frequently in the morning and then less often throughout the day.
 You can use your Baby’s individual patterns to fine tune when to offer pottytunities based on timing.

 (b) Pottytunities Based on Signals